DarraghReid/eden/README.md

     ![colour palette](assets/images/readme-imgs/coolers.png)

-* Typeography
+* Typography
     * The fonts used throughout the site are Roboto and Great Vibes.
-    Great Vibes is a cursive font and gives an elegent appearance to the logo.
+    Great Vibes is a cursive font and gives an elegant appearance to the logo.
     Roboto is used in all other instances and works well with the font of the logo.

         The fonts were chosen from [Google Fonts](https://fonts.google.com/)